ninolomata/checks_repos/README.md

 To use the script manually on a file or dir just run :

-`./run-clang-format.py --clang-format-executable clang-format --style file -r path/to/file`
+`./run-clang-format.py -i --clang-format-executable clang-format --style file -r path/to/file`

 or

-`./run-clang-format.py --clang-format-executable clang-format --style file -r path/to/dir`
+`./run-clang-format.py -i --clang-format-executable clang-format --style file -r path/to/dir`

 ## Used tool versions

 - clang-format version 10.0.0-4ubuntu1
 - git version 2.25.1
+- python version 2.7.18